Cruelty and Compassion

 The meadow fades a little, as the Bizra send me a dream.

-An image floats above their heads of the watchtower, and the great sea wall that surrounds the city.
+They’re dreaming of the Watchtower, and the great sea wall that surrounds the city.

 The image changes.

-I see the same group visiting my people, and showing them dreams of how to build the wall and tower.
+The same group flies to the Jiku, and shows them Bizra dreams of how to build the wall and tower.

-I respond with a joyous song, and I imagine dozens or hundreds of Bizra moving among our people in several cities, long destroyed.
+I respond with a joyous song, and I imagine hundreds of Bizra moving among our people in several cities, long destroyed.

 I wait in the silence for them to respond.